Where is Do Good Fest?

 How much do tickets cost?

 Admission to Do Good Fest is free, but there is a parking fee of $20 per vehicle.
-All parking proceeds will be donated to Branches of Hope, the Cancer Patient Fund at Central Vermont Medical Center.
+Proceeds from your purchase will be donated to Branches of Hope, the Cancer Patient Fund at Central Vermont Medical Center.
 You can pre-pay for parking passes here.
 Be sure to buy your passes early - parking fees increase to $25 on the day of the festival.

 What's the difference between a parking pass and A Do Good Package?